prince7703/Razorpay-Clone/README.md

 **Thanks to the Tailwind CSS community for providing a powerful styling framework.**

-Feel free to reach out for any questions or clarifications.
-Happy coding!
+/*Feel free to reach out for any questions or clarifications.
+Happy coding!*/